Hearts v Partick Thistle: Tynecastle deemed safe to host game on Sunday

 - From the section Hearts

-Hearts' belated return to Tynecastle will go ahead subject to a final safety check on Sunday morning.
+Hearts' belated return to Tynecastle has been given the go-ahead following a final safety check on Sunday morning.

-The club were granted a temporary occupation certificate ahead of the match against Partick Thistle, with a final decision to be taken at 08:00.

-Edinburgh City Council (CEC) officials inspected the ground again on Saturday, after a previous visit on Friday.

-But work continued well into Saturday evening as club officials were forced to delay an announcement.

-Hearts have played nine of their first 13 Premiership games away from home, with the other four at Murrayfield.
+Hearts have played nine of their first 13 Scottish Premiership games away, with the other four at Murrayfield.

+The club was granted a temporary occupation certificate for the match against Partick Thistle, with an inspection held at 08:00 GMT on Sunday.

+After the inspection, the club posted on social media: "Safety checks done....game on!"

 But the delay forced the club to move home games against Aberdeen, St Johnstone, Rangers and Kilmarnock to nearby Murrayfield.